tkurowski/activeelement-js/README.md

 ### descriptor property

+Descriptor's `property` (or `prop` or `name`) allows to specify which feature of the element is to be accessed.
+E.g. if the `type` is `"attribute"` and the `property` is `"src"`, then the descriptor will get/set 'src' attribute of the resolved element; if the `type` is `"property"` and the `prop` is `"innerHTML"`, then the 'innerHTML' property is accessed.

-By specifying descriptor's `property` or `prop` or `name` property we can e.g. declare which element's property is to be accessed, though the meaning of its value depends on the type.
-If the property is not specified, it defaults to the key that the descriptor is registered with:
+If the property/name is not specified, it defaults to the key that the descriptor is registered with:

+	ActiveElement.defineDescriptor(myObject,
+                                   'innerHTML',
-	ActiveElement.defineDescriptor(myObject, 'innerHTML', {'type': 'property'});
+                                   {'type': 'property'});
 	// the property to access is the key: 'innerHTML',
 	// if we want to change they key, we need to
 	// explicitly declare the property:
+	ActiveElement.defineDescriptor(myObject,
+                                   'html',
-	ActiveElement.defineDescriptor(myObject, 'html', {'type': 'property', name: 'innerHTML'}
+                                   {'type': 'property', name: 'innerHTML'}
 	// or "..., prop: 'innerHTML'" or "..., property: 'innerHTML'"

+See below for the meaning of desciptor's `property` in context of different descriptor's `type`s.

 descriptors types
 -----------------------